Program overview

 • Participation in two Departmental research seminars.

 Students are required to complete all program requirements within six terms of continuous registration.
-The program emphasizes a strong faculty-to-student ratio, ensuring personalized attention and support throughout the academic journey.
-Additionally, students have the opportunity to engage in collaborative research projects with various companies and agencies, enhancing their practical experience.
+The program emphasizes a strong faculty-to-student ratio, fostering close interactions and mentorship opportunities.
+Additionally, students may have the chance to collaborate with various companies and agencies, enhancing their practical experience and networking opportunities.

 Featured Experiences

-• Collaboration with industry partners, including Bowater Pulp and Paper Canada and the Northwestern Ontario Regional Cancer Centre.
+• Collaboration with industry partners, such as Bowater Pulp and Paper Canada and the Northwestern Ontario Regional Cancer Centre.

 • Access to extensive research infrastructure supported by government and private funding.